 When favorite foods collide

-To say that I’m excited about this recipe is an understatement.
-I’m over-the-moon ecstatic because I love, love, love Indian food.
-And I love kebabs and skewers of all kinds.
-So naturally, I’d find a way to marry the two to create the perfect meal or appetizer.
+To say that I get excited about this recipe is an understatement.
+I get over-the-moon ecstatic whenever I make them because I love, love, love Indian food.
+And I love kebabs and skewers (like these Grilled Pork Kebabs with Peanut Sauce and these Teriyaki Chicken and Pineapple Kebabs) of all kinds.
+So naturally, these are a go-to in my house.

-Though I love just about every Indian dish on the menu at my local curry shop I often come back to Chicken Tikka Masala.
+Though I love just about every Indian dish on the menu at my local curry shop, I often come back to Chicken Tikka Masala.
 Not only because I know my kids will eat it but because it’s so good with it’s thick, creamy tomato sauce and warm spices.
-It’s not complicated, just delicious and comforting (like all food should be, IMHO).
-Unless, of course, you’re one of more than 30-50 million Americans who is lactose intolerant.
-Then it’s not so comforting.
+It’s not complicated, just delicious, and comforting (like all food should be, IMHO).

 Dip it like you mean it